protontypes/open-sustainable-technology/README.md

 - [pyehub](https://gitlab.com/energyincities/python-ehub) - A Python-based, modular and nestable implementation of the Energy Hub model (balancing demand and supply, system capacity sizing and network flows using Mixed-Integer Linear Programming).
 - [Electra](https://github.com/Alkia/electra) - Sovereign blockchain solution that enables local micro-grid to operate smoothly between trustless actors enabling a real circular economy based on the exchange of electricity units.

+### Load and Demand Forecasting
+- [tell](https://github.com/IMMM-SFA/tell) - An open-source Python package to model future hourly total electricity loads.
+- [load_forecasting](https://github.com/pyaf/load_forecasting) - Load forecasting on Delhi area electric power load using ARIMA, RNN, LSTM and GRU models.
+- [draf](https://github.com/DrafProject/draf) - Analysis and decision support framework for local multi-energy hubs focusing on demand response.
+- [OpenSTEF](https://github.com/OpenSTEF/openstef) - A Python package which is used to make short term forecasts for the energy sector.
+- [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) - Official reinforcement learning environment for demand response and load shaping.
+- [disaggregator](https://github.com/DemandRegioTeam/disaggregator) - A set of tools for processing of spatial and temporal disaggregations of demands of electricity, heat and natural gas.
+- [demandlib](https://github.com/oemof/demandlib) - With the demandlib you can create power and heat profiles for various sectors by scaling them to your desired demand.

+### Regional Energy System Models
+- [PyPSA-Earth](https://github.com/pypsa-meets-earth/pypsa-earth) - An Open Optimisation Model of the Earth Energy System.
+- [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - A Sector-Coupled Open Optimization Model of the European Transmission System.
+- [PyPSA-FES](https://github.com/centrefornetzero/pypsa-fes) - A model that optimises investment and operation, and incorporates flexibility domestic demand flexibility to model scenarios for Great Britain's future energy system.
+- [pypsa-usa](https://github.com/PyPSA/pypsa-usa) - An open-source power systems model of the bulk transmission systems in the United States.
+- [24/7 CFE](https://github.com/PyPSA/247-cfe) - This project explores the means, costs and impacts of 24/7 Carbon-Free Energy procurement in Europe.
+- [TIMES-Ireland Model](https://github.com/MaREI-EPMG/times-ireland-model) - Information on the Irish energy system as it is today and the best available projections for what the future technology and fuel options and demands will be.
+- [Euro-Calliope](https://github.com/calliope-project/euro-calliope) - A model of the European electricity system built using Calliope.
+- [ReEDS](https://github.com/NREL/ReEDS-2.0) - A capacity planning and dispatch model for the North American electricity system.
+- [nempy](https://github.com/UNSW-CEEM/nempy) - Aims to enhance the Australian electricity industries modeling and analytical capabilities.
+- [openENTRANCE](https://github.com/openENTRANCE/openentrance) - The Horizon 2020 openENTRANCE project aims at developing, using and disseminating an open, transparent and integrated modeling platform for assessing low-carbon transition pathways in Europe.

 ### Renewable Energy Integration
 - [OPEN](https://github.com/EPGOxford/OPEN) - The framework combines distributed energy resource modelling (e.g. for PV generation sources, battery energy storage systems, electric vehicles), energy market modelling, power flow simulation and multi-period optimisation for scheduling flexible energy resources.
 - [SESMG](https://github.com/SESMG/SESMG) - An energy system model generator with the focus on the optimization of urban energy systems.